kiki0124/Sapphire-helper/README.md

 ### 3. Running the bot
 - Using docker: [docker-readme](/docker-readme.md)

 - If you are not using docker, run these commands in the root folder:
   ```
   cd SH
   python main.py
   ```

-run `python main.py` to start the bot.

 ### 4. Use the sync command - sh!sync - to sync all slash commands.
 Then, restart your discord client.

 ## Files:
   Coming soon